Agnazin/College-Assignments/README.md

 # College-Assignments
-A few of my better assignments
+A few of my better pieces from college assignments.